suiluj482/leanHelpers/README.md

 ### generate All.lean files
 In big projects you often want to import all files of a directory.
 Lean doesn't yet have a buildin function for this.
 So this skript will look throuhg the project, and replace the content of every All.lean file with imports to all files in its directory.
 It will ignore files and directories starting with a '.' or '-'.
+It will also let content in an All.lean behind a "---" persist.
 ```
 gen-all projectSrcDir
 ```